Biden sports plan angers transgender advocates, opponents - KTVZ

 “I have made myself abundantly clear to the Biden Administration that he will NOT impose his radical policies on Alabama athletes.
 He will NOT destroy athletic competition for our young women & girls.
 In Alabama our law protects girls’ sports.
 Stay tuned!”
 Marshall said in a statement.

 The public will have 30 days to comment on the proposal after it is published in the Federal Register.
-After that, the U.S. Department of Education will review the comments and decide whether any changes are needed before issuing a final rule.
+After that, the Education Department will review the comments and decide whether any changes are needed before issuing a final rule.

 Murphy reported from Oklahoma City, and Schoenbaum reported from Raleigh, N.C.
 Associated Press writers Carole Feldman in Washington, D.C., Erica Hunzinger in Denver, Kimberly Chandler in Montgomery, Ala., Pat Eaton-Robb in Hartford, Conn., and John Hanna in Topeka, Kan., contributed.